Aimée Joaristi

-Aimée Joaristi (born 24 August 1957) is a Cuban artist.

-Her work includes painting, art installations, video art, photography, and performance.
+Aimée Joaristi (born 24 August 1957) is a Spanish multi-disciplinary artist specialising in painting, videography, photography, and performance.

 Joaristi's works have been featured in individual and group exhibitions.
-Her pieces are part of public and private collections in Cuba, Chile, Latvia, Spain, Costa Rica, France, Mexico, and the United States.
+Her pieces are included in public and private collections in Cuba, Chile, Latvia, Spain, Costa Rica, France, Mexico and the United States.

-Biography
+Early life and education

-Joaristi was born in the Cuban capital of Havana, and lived there with her family, until the Cuban Revolution of 1959.
-Following civil unrest, her family relocated to Miami when she was three years old.
+Joaristi was born in Havana, Cuba in 1957.
+Following the Cuban Revolution in 1959, she moved with her family to Miami, Florida when she was three years old.
 The family later moved to Madrid, Spain, where her paternal grandparents and maternal great-grandparents resided.

-During her time in Madrid, Joaristi visited museums and galleries with her uncle, and traveled throughout Europe with her parents.
+During her time in Madrid, Joaristi visited museums and galleries with her uncle and traveled throughout Europe with her parents.
 She developed an interest in the work of Salvador Dalí, which later influenced elements of surrealism in her own art.
-At 17, she began studying interior architecture in Madrid.
-At 20, she started studying graphic design at the Fashion Institute of Technology in New York City.
+At 17, she began studying interior architecture in Madrid, and at 20, she started studying Graphic design at the Fashion Institute of Technology in New York City.
 She worked in the fashion industry in Milan and as an interior designer, later opening an architecture and interior design studio in Costa Rica.

+In 2008, Joaristi began to focus exclusively on her art.

+Career

-In 2008, she began to focus exclusively on her art.
-Her work is held in permanent collections at the Museo de Artes Decorativas y Diseño (Latvia), Arte Al Límite (Chile), Kendall Art Center (United States), Museo Wifredo Lam (Cuba), Museo La Neomudéjar (Spain), and Museo Zapadores (Spain).
+Joaristi's work is held in permanent collections at the Museo de Artes Decorativas y Diseño (Latvia), Arte Al Límite (Chile), Kendall Art Center (United States), Museo Wifredo Lam (Cuba), Museo La Neomudéjar (Spain), and Museo Zapadores (Spain).